-A child who is 3 or 4 years old is screened in the areas of suspected disability which could include communication, cognition, motor skills, social functioning and self-help/adaptive skills.
+A child, who is 3 or 4 years old, is screened in the five developmental areas which include communication, cognition, motor skills, social functioning and self-help/adaptive skills.

-If screening results indicate there are concerns in one or more of the areas above, an MTSS team will develop an intervention plan and progress monitoring that will be implemented for 15 days in the preschool classroom with the child attending full day, five days a week.
+If the series of screening results indicate there are concerns in one or more of the areas above, an MTSS team will develop an intervention plan and progress monitoring that will be implemented to focus on the area of concern.
+The child will have the opportunity for temporary placement in the full day preschool classroom two days a week to receive intervention and determine next steps based on data.
 There is no transportation provided during the intervention period.

 The MTSS team will meet after the initial intervention period to review your child’s progress.
 If your child made adequate progress, the intervention support will be faded and you will be given resources to continue to support your child’s growth going forward.
 Your child will not enter the preschool program.